TheConMiz/dndcs/README.md

 The aim is to have a character sheet solution that is not hampered by the tedious spellsheet-generation process encountered in standard PDF and JavaScript-based solutions.

+## ipcMain and ipcRenderer

+- Used for communication between Electron's main process (electron-main.js), and whatever React stuff is used.

 ## Back-End

 - **SQLite** for database of spells, and other character information